3945 El Camino Real

 A part of the Cantor Arts Center at Stanford University, Rodin Sculpture Garden makes for an interesting visit.
 Open from Wednesdays through Sundays, from 11a, this beautiful garden was established in 1985.
 Originally designed by Robert Mittelstadt, the garden is themed around a similar garden that B. Gerald Cantor Rodin had designed in Paris; unfortunately it suffered heavy damages on account of the earthquake of 1989.
 Restored to its former glory in 1991 by Thomas Seligman, the garden features gorgeous masterpieces like the Gates of Hell and Burghers of Calais.

 The Computer History Museum traces the growth of the information age.
 Opened in 1996, this museum houses an impressive collection of computing artifacts and software, some of which date back to the 1950s.
 Exhibits, photographs and films on the history of the computer industry are a great insight into the technological revolution and its role in shaping society.
-The Software Arch, Revolution exhibition, PDP-1 minicomputer and Cray-1 supercomputer are the museum’s highlighting features.
+The Software Arch, Revolution exhibition, PDP-1 minicomputer and Cray-1 supercomputer are the museum’s highlights.

 The EcoCenter is managed by the Environmental Volunteers, a non-profit institution that spreads awareness about science and nature among the general public.
 Acting as the headquarters of this organization, the EcoCenter has been constructed using non-toxic and recycled material, green design principles and eco-friendly practices.
 This center has interactive exhibits and touchscreen displays through which visitors can learn about climate change, the sky and earth.
 It conducts tours of the building to educate visitors about sustainable methods of construction and maintenance and also conducts numerous summer camps, classroom and school programs.
 Boasting of some of the best educational activities in Palo Alto for kids and adults alike, the themes covered include bird watching, hiking, programs and lectures on nature art and natural sciences as well as research training in which visitors generate data that actually helps scientists.
 Nature lovers can also volunteer at this center or donate money to support its endeavors.